Shegun93/Decoder-Transformer/README.md

 The model consists of several key components:

-- **TokenAndPositionEmbedding**: Handles token and positional embeddings.
+- TokenAndPositionEmbedding: Handles token and positional embeddings.
-- **TransformerBlock**: Custom Transformer block with multi-head attention.
+- TransformerBlock: A custom transformer block with multi-head attention.
 - **Causal_Attn_Mask**: Implements causal masking-masked future tokens

 ### Running it in local machine